HaneenAli12/HaneenAli12/README.md

 </p>

-- 👩‍💻 I’m Student at FCAI in DU
+- 👩‍💻 I’m Student at FCAI in DU.
+- 👨‍💻 As an IT student, I'm constantly learning and exploring new technologies to improve my skills.
 - 🌱 I’m currently learning Unity for developing games.I am just beginner in this field ,but I love it.
-- 👨‍💻 As an IT student, I'm constantly learning and exploring new technologies to improve my skills
+- 🌱 I’m also learning .NET and have experience with PHP and Laravel.
 - 💬 Ask me about my experience with C#, ASP.NET Core, SQL Server,PHP,Unity,My SQL or anything related to my field.